 If you are planning on making your will, you are encouraged to consult with an experienced estate planning attorney in your area who can help you accomplish your intentions with respect to how you wish for your property to pass upon your death or during your lifetime.

 The proper safeguarding, management and disposition of your property can be a smooth process when you hire the right attorney.
-Contact Ostrom Morris, PLLC for more information on Texas probate and estate planning!
+Contact Morris Ostrom Law for more information on Texas probate and estate planning!